482solutions/hk-pv-solar-energy-trading-api/README.md

-API REST Server for PV solar energy NFTs access (part of trading system) using Rocket.rs
+API REST Server for energy NFTs (ID 482) access (part of trading system) using Rocket.rs
 --------------------------------

 ---